Learning Dual-Pixel Alignment for Defocus Deblurring: Proposed Method

 Specifically, for the $j$-th block in the decoder, skip-connected features $\bm{E}_{L}^{M-j}$ and $\bm{E}_{R}^{M-j}$ from its corresponding encoder block should be aligned to deep features in the decoder

 The aligned features from the encoder are concatenated with features in the decoder, and are then fused by $\mathcal{F}_D^j$

-As for the first $M-1$ feature fusion blocks $\{\mathcal{F}_D^j\}_{j=1}^{M-1}$, they share the similar structure, \emph{i.e.}, one convolutional layer and two ResBlocks.
-Except $\mathcal{F}_D^1$, 2$\times$ bilinear interpolation is performed to upsample the spatial feature size, while decreasing 2$\times$ feature channels.
-As for the final block $\mathcal{F}_D^M$, it is a simple convolutional layer to map fused features $\bm{D}^{M-1}$ to the 3-channel RGB latent all-in-focus image $\hat{\bm{I}}$.
+As for the first $M-1$ feature fusion blocks $\{\mathcal{F}_D^j\}_{j=1}^{M-1}$, they share the similar structure, \emph{i.e.}, one convolutional layer and two ResBlocks. {{Except $\mathcal{F}_D^1$, the Nearest Neighbor Interpolation is performed to upsample the features before they are fed into DAM.}} As for the final block $\mathcal{F}_D^M$, it is a simple convolutional layer to map fused features $\bm{D}^{M-1}$ to the 3-channel RGB latent sharp image $\hat{\bm{I}}$.